YJ-15

 The YJ-15 (鹰击-15 (Yīngjī-Yāowǔ, eagle strike 15)) is a supersonic anti-ship cruise missile powered by ramjet engines.

 History

 The missile was first observed during the preparation of the 2025 China Victory Day Parade in August 2025.
-The missile was officially revealed at the Parade on the 3rd of September, 2025.
+The missile was officially revealed at the Parade on 3 September 2025.

 Design

 The YJ-15 is a supersonic anti-ship cruise missile powered by ramjet engines.
 The YJ-15 missile appears to be based on the YJ-12 supersonic anti-ship missile, which was already operational with the People's Liberation Army Navy (PLAN).
 The YJ-15 has a four-inlet design for its air-breathing engine.